harmslab/pdbtools/README.md

 Some of the programs are written as interfaces to other programs: [http://www.charmm.org/ CHARMM],  [http://www.bioinf.manchester.ac.uk/naccess/ NACCESS], which must be downloaded and installed separately if their functions are desired.
 To use pdb_satk.py, a set of fortran packages must be compiled.

-==Contributing==
+Contributing
+==
-If you find a bug or have an idea for a program you'd like in this package, please let me know.
-You can also send me your own code to incorporate, preferably via an svn branch.
+If you find a bug or have an idea for a program you'd like in this package, feel free to make a pull request!

-=Project Owner=
+Project Owner
+==
   * Mike Harms ([http://harmslab.uoregon.edu])